CNR-STIIMA-IRAS/cnr_param/README.md

 bool set(const std::string& key, const T& value, std::string& what, const std::vector<ModulesID>& modules = {ModulesID::ROS2, ModulesID::MAPPED_FILE});
 ```

-The `key` is the name of the parameter that follows both the `ROS1` and `ROS2` convention.
+The `key` is the name of the parameter that follows both the `ROS1` and `ROS2` conventions.
 In other words,

 ```cpp
 std::string what;